End Of Year Summary

 moss now offers a sync command in place of the conventional upgrade one might expect.
 Rather than upgrading to the latest version of a package, we rely on moss and our infrastructure tooling work in conjunction to ensure we can simply synchronize the package selection with the the “tip” candidates in the configured repositories, as ordered by priority.
 From a distro-builder PoV, we can now revert and pull builds.
 For a user PoV, you can remove a test repository and moss sync to go back to the official versions of packages.

-Generally speaking, when you moss sync you will be seeing new packages, however. 😄 This feature is being built to enable a future feature: exported states.
+Generally speaking, when you moss sync you will be seeing new packages, however. :smile: This feature is being built to enable a future feature: exported states.
 Want to try a new edition?
 Sync to the lockfile.
 Need to quickly and reproducibly deploy containers from a locked down configuration?
 You get the idea.

 moss sync